 Please be aware that MICA has no control over the duration of a host institution's acceptance process.
 Many reach decisions within several weeks or a month; however, others, particularly direct exchange programs, may take longer.

-Safety and Health Care
+Safety and Healthcare

 The safety of students while studying abroad is MICA's top priority.
 MICA follows safety and security information from the U.S. State Department and makes decisions accordingly.
-It is still important for families to understand that there are risks associated with travel; consequently, they should plan accordingly by familarizing themselves with MICA's mandatory insurance plan for study abroad students, and by researching the health and safety of the host country.
+It is still important for families to understand that there are risks associated with travel; consequently, they should plan accordingly by familiarizing themselves with MICA's mandatory insurance plan for study abroad students, and by researching the health and safety of the host country.

 After notice of admission, please encourage your student to carefully research medical needs and resources in the host country.
-Also, be sure that your student fully understands the coverage provded by CISI.
+Also, be sure that your student fully understands the coverage provided by CISI.
 If your student has a health condition or other circumstances that may require special attention, the student is responsible for making this known to MICA's Office of International Education before going abroad.
 Health services and accommodations vary widely in different parts of the world, and the types of care and services to which we are accustomed in the U.S. may be limited, very different, or unavailable abroad.
 If your student has medical needs or requires accommodations for a disability, please encourage your student to notify International Education well in advance of departure to allow sufficient time to determine whether specific health services or accommodations are available at a given site and, if so, how they are accessed.

-All students participating in a MICA study abroad program are guaranteed that MICA will accept the credit for all courses passed from the host program as long as the courses have been preapproved by the appropriate department chair.
+All students participating in a MICA study abroad program are guaranteed that MICA will accept the credit for all courses passed from the host program as long as the courses have been pre-approved by the appropriate department chair.
 It is the student's responsibility to work with his or her academic advisor and department chair to understand how this credit will fulfill degree requirements and to obtain the necessary approvals prior to study abroad.
 If students fail to follow course approval policies and procedures, they risk not obtaining credit for unapproved courses.
 While abroad, students should document the work they complete to ensure proper awarding of credit.

 Students must take a minimum of 12 MICA credits while abroad.
 They cannot take more than 19.5 MICA credits or they will have to pay for the additional credits.
 On the SACI program, students cannot take more than 15 credits or they will have to pay SACI's tuition for the additional credits.
 If a student falls below 12 MICA credits, this will affect his/her scholarships and financial aid.

 Your understanding, support, and encouragement will be important at critical times during your student's semester abroad.
 For example, in the initial weeks of the semester abroad your student is likely to be intensely focused on orientation activities, scheduling classes, and learning his or her way around town and within a new academic system.
-This initial phase of the semester abroad period is a time when significant adjustment takes place - and for many students all of the changes and newness can initially be unsettling.
+This initial phase of the semester abroad period is a time when significant adjustment takes place - and for many students, all of the changes and newness can initially be unsettling.
 However, it is important to keep in mind during this phase that, frequently, a scenario that may be relayed by a student as an emergency will quickly sort itself out.
 Please realize that homesickness and culture shock are natural responses to transition and do not necessarily indicate a serious psychological problem in your student or any shortcoming on the part of the administrative staff abroad.
 Please support our efforts to encourage your student to problem-solve independently and to approach the appropriate faculty or staff member at the host institution with any issues and concerns that might arise.
 Learning to address and resolve problems locally and independently is a very important indicator of a successful living and learning experience abroad and will result in the most significant personal learning and development.
 Most students rebound quickly from a phase of difficult adjustment, and actively engaging in and pursuing new activities and friendships abroad is often the most effective remedy.
-Still, please do not hesitate to contact the International Education office at MICA if you wish to discuss any concerns.
+Still, please do not hesitate to contact the Office of International Education at MICA if you wish to discuss any concerns.

-Visiting your Student
+Visiting Your Student

 We discourage parents from traveling to the program site to help their students settle in or from making an extended visit while classes are in session abroad.
 If you plan to visit your student abroad, please arrange for your visit to coincide with a scheduled vacation period or take place after final semester critiques and examinations.
-It is difficult for students to focus on their course work and to engage fully in their local community abroad when family and friends from home are in town.
-Moreover, absence from classes or other required activities abroad because of travel and/or visitors could affect grades and is strongly discouraged.
+It is difficult for students to focus on their

 All students participating in a MICA program abroad have been made aware that they are bound by MICA's disciplinary policy regardless of whether they are on campus or abroad.
 They also know they are subject to the laws of the country in which they are studying or traveling.